 Maximize electoral security and integrity

-The VOTES Act would implement a number of technical measures that increase electoral security and integrity.
-It would, for example, bolster the automatic voter registration process.
+The VOTES Act will implement a number of technical measures that increase electoral security and integrity.
+It will, for example, bolster the automatic voter registration process.
 It would also set a hard deadline for the state to join the Electronic Registration Information Center (ERIC), which would allow the state to share electoral information with states and keep more accurate voter rolls.
-Additionally, the VOTES Act would institute risk-limiting audits, further protecting our elections from fraud and inaccuracy.
+Additionally, the VOTES Act will institute risk-limiting audits, further protecting our elections from fraud and inaccuracy.